 A portion of your tour cost is given to the Department of Conservation to help in the preservation and conservation of New Zealand’s natural treasures and heritage sites.

-You can learn more about the Department of Conservation by visiting their website.
+You can learn more about the Department of Conservation.

 "A wonderful experience.
 The hotels were excellent, the places we visited were magical, but the wildlife was what I liked most, Marine animals of all kinds, birds, land etc ..
 The flora is phenomenal, views, plants, trees etc ..
 Wildsouth Discovery I highly recommend it, is an unforgettable experience."